Where the F is Freddie

 Gone were the days she had time for twenty-mile bike rides and playing in her weekly tennis league.
 Hello to zipping her favorite jeans and praying the Pillsbury Dough Boy didn’t ooze out.
 But if she dwelled on the year from hell, her ADHD brain would hyper focus on her crappy luck leaving her in a more depleted state.

-It was not helpful to listen to grating on-hold music that would force prisoners of war to confess.
+It was not helpful to listen to grating on-hold music that could force prisoners of war to confess.
 A disturbing cacophony of piano and violins which was about to make it harder for a well-meaning representative in India to subdue a wild woman’s rant.

 Sadly, her phone wasn’t the only thing on hold.